vsanthanam/Calligraphy/Sources/Calligraphy/Calligraphy.docc/Articles/ComposingStrings.md

 The Calligraphy library introduces a domain-specific language (DSL) for string composition that makes it easy to create rich, reusable, and complex string content.
 At its core, this DSL is built around two key concepts:

 1. The ``StringComponent`` protocol, which represents individual pieces of string content
-2. The ``StringBuilder`` result builder, which provides a declarative syntax for composing multiple components
+2. The ``StringBuilder`` result builder, which provides declarative syntax for composing multiple components into larger ones.

 ## Making String Components